IBM/integrity-enforcer/docs/README_SAMPLE_TEKTON_SIGNING_PIPELINE.md

         -p signer-email="signer@enterprise.com"\
         -p deploy-namespace="sample-app-ns" \
         -s ie-signing-pipline-admin
       ```

    Check the list of pipelineruns

       ```
       $ tkn pipelinerun list
        NAME                    STARTED          DURATION     STATUS
        pipeline-ie-run-jllw7   9 minutes ago    24 seconds   Succeeded
       ```

    Check the logs of pipelinerun to see if it successfully completed

       ```
       $ tkn pipelinerun logs pipeline-ie-run-jllw7 -f -n artifact-signing-ns

       ```

    Successful completion of Tekton signing pipeline run would deploy the signed resources of the sample application to the target cluster

-      In the taget cluster, check if resource signature is successfully deployed.
+   In the target cluster, check if resource signature is successfully deployed.

       ```
       $ oc get resourcesignature.research.ibm.com rsig-ie-sample-app -n integrity-enforcer-ns NAME                 AGE
       rsig-ie-sample-app   29s

       ```
-     In the taget cluster, check if the sample application is successfully deployed.
+   In the target cluster, check if the sample application is successfully deployed.

       ```
       $ oc get all -n sample-app-ns